 Understanding is the cultural insight and knowledge that can be deployed by asking the question: “What does it take to move on successfully?”
 This may refer to useful knowledge to be acquired, relevant questions to be asked, new experience to be gained, etc.

-Action is about behaviour.
-Ask yourself: “How can I benefit from adjusting my behaviour?”
+Action is about behavior.
+Ask yourself: “How can I benefit by adjusting my behavior?”
 Can we do things differently, how is the level of information, do we communicate equally, are we using the right form of communication, etc.?

-The white circles in figure 1 can be described as the “supporting legs” of the three basic dimensions of intercultural skills: Self-insight (knowing oneself), insight into others (human diversity) and understanding of the conflicts that naturally arise in relationships across differences.
+The white circles in Figure 1 can be described as the “supporting legs” of the three basic dimensions of intercultural skills: Self-insight (knowing oneself), insight into others (human diversity), and understanding the conflicts that naturally arise in relationships across differences.